orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - Copying means what now? with the automatic splits (related to caching?)

-- Again we ask ourselves, what's the actual purpose of generics (or polymorphism in the functional programming in sense) ; It's the ability to partially fill variables
+- Again we ask ourselves, what's the actual purpose of generics (or polymorphism in the functional programming in sense) ; It's the ability to partially fill variables.
+Take for instance ...
 ---

 ##### Rendering Engine